arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double exp(Double number)
+    DOUBLE EXP(DOUBLE number)
-    Decimal exp(Decimal number)
+    DECIMAL EXP(DECIMAL number)
     ```

 -   Description

-    Calculates the exponential value of number.
+    This function calculates the exponential value of number.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.

 -   Return value

     The exponential value of number is returned.
-A value of the DOUBLE or DECIMAL type is returned.
+The value is of the DOUBLE or DECIMAL type.
 If the input value is NULL, NULL is returned.

 ## FLOOR